OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSkinMaterial.md

         default: 1.0

-        <p>0 implies none of this style, 1 implies all the flakes will get this style</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">0 implies none of this style, 1 implies all the flakes will get this style</p>

     <h3>glitter_style_B_frequency</h3>